keithhubner/100-days-of-code/log.md

 - Filtering an array based on input and then applying CSS class
 - Using CSS class to hide element on page
 - Converting strings to lowercase for better comparrison

+### Day 3: June 23, 2021
+**Today's Progress**:
+- Altering todo list app to make it more like a goals app.
+- Using firebase firestore for persistant storage of data.
+- Creating elements from database values

 **Link(s) to work**